bitgrin/bitgrin/README.md

   * Follows the MimbleWimble protocol, which provides great anonymity and scaling characteristics.
   * Cuckoo Cycle proof of work.
   * Relatively fast block time (a minute).
-  * Fixed block reward over time with a decreasing dilution.
+  * Decreasing block reward over time.
   * Transaction fees are based on the number of Outputs created/destroyed and total transaction size.
   * Smooth curve for difficulty adjustments.